 An LLC also has a few more rules relating to its name than some other business structures.
 An LLC’s name must contain the words “limited liability company” or the abbreviation “LLC” or “L.L.C.”
 The name of an LLC cannot contain the words limited or company, without using the entire phrase of “limited liability company.”

 In terms of other non-legal considerations, a business name should be unique, easy to remember, and relevant to your business.
-If you need advice on starting your business and choosing a name or business structure, contact business attorney Steve Welle at O’Keeffe O’Brien Lyson Foss in Fargo, North Dakota or call 701-235-8000 or 877-235-8002.
+If you need advice on starting your business and choosing a name or business structure, contact business attorney Steve Welle at O’Keeffe O’Brien Lyson Attorneys in Fargo, North Dakota or call 701-235-8000 or 877-235-8002.